ankita34359/QR-Code-Generator-Website/README.md

 ## Features

-- Real-time QR Code Generation: As you type into the input field, the QR code updates instantly.
+- **Real-time QR Code Generation:** As you type into the input field, the QR code updates instantly.
+- **Downloadable QR Codes:** After generating a QR code, you can download it as an image file to your device.
-- User-Friendly Interface: The application features a clean and intuitive design, making it easy for anyone to use.
+- **User-Friendly Interface:** The application features a clean and intuitive design, making it easy for anyone to use.

 ## Getting Started